 In the steps of Darwin: the geological and natural history of the Ring of Fire and the Galapagos Islands

-This year we will partner with Lamont Doherty Earth Observatory to use the R/V Marcus Langseth for a School of Rock that will take place during a transit from San Diego, CA to Puerto Ayora, Isla Santa Cruz, Ecuador (Galapagos).
+This year we are partnering with Lamont Doherty Earth Observatory to use the R/V Marcus Langseth for a School of Rock that will take place during a transit from San Diego, CA to Puerto Ayora, Isla Santa Cruz, Ecuador (Galapagos).

 ——————————————-